mideind/Embla_iOS/README.md

 Embla is an iOS app to access the [Greynir](https://greynir.is) query engine via voice.

-Requires iOS 11.0+.
-Probably only builds on a relatively recent version of macOS.
+Requires iOS 12.0+.
+Probably only builds on a recent version of macOS.

 ## Build instructions

-Building the app requires Xcode 10+ and a recent version of [CocoaPods](https://cocoapods.org).
+Building the app requires Xcode 11+ and a recent version of [CocoaPods](https://cocoapods.org).

 From repository root, run the following command: